nsw logo NSW Government

 Training your workers

-Training for workers on violence demonstrates an employer’s commitment to managing this risk.
+Training for workers on violence, including sexual harassment, demonstrates a PCBU’s commitment to managing this risk.

-To assist workers to understand, avoid and manage incidents of work-related violence, we have prepared an overview of topics for any work-related violence staff training program.
+To assist workers to understand, prevent and manage incidents of work-related violence, we have prepared an overview of topics for any work-related violence staff training program.

-You can adapt these to the specific demands of your workplace.
+You can adapt these to the needs of your work activities and specific workplace.

 What is violence and aggression